I. NON-RESIDENT TUITION POLICY

 C. A student who has previously met the requirements of this section shall continue to be classified as a resident student as long as the qualifying student maintains physical presence in the State of Alabama while enrolled at The University of Alabama.
 If an individual provided for in subsection A is released or discharged dishonorably, such release shall be grounds for revocation of in-state resident status for tuition purposes.

-V. INTERNATIONAL STUDENTS
+VI.
+INTERNATIONAL STUDENTS

 International students who apply for residence reclassification must have the ability to remain indefinitely in the United States and otherwise meet the requirements of the Alabama Code and Board Rule 202.

-A person must be a Permanent Resident Alien, Political Asylee, Political Refugee, or who hold an A, E, G, H, I, L, O, P, R, TC, TD or TN visa to be eligible for review as an in-state resident for tuition purposes.
+A person must be a Permanent Resident Alien, Political Asylee, Political Refugee, or hold an A, E, G, H, I, L, O, P, R, TC, TD or TN visa to be eligible for review as an in-state resident for tuition purposes.
 In addition, the criteria for residency for tuition purposes must be demonstrated sufficiently.

 Students who hold a B, F, J, or M visa are not eligible to establish Alabama residency unless their supporting person meets the criteria in this policy for residency for tuition purposes.
 Full-time employees of a company party to an Alabama Free Trade Agreement may be eligible to establish residency based on that employment.

-VI.
+VII.
 APPLICATION PROCESS FOR RECLASSIFICATION

 Term Priority Deadline Final Deadline